Pedro Martelo: Club career

 Born in Évora, Martelo joined S.L.
 Benfica's youth setup in 2012, after representing Lusitano G.C.
 On 30 July 2016, he moved abroad and agreed to a four-year contract with Deportivo de La Coruña.

 Martelo made his senior debut with the reserves on 16 April 2017, coming on as a late substitute for Pinchi in a 1–0 Tercera División home win against Céltiga FC; it was his only appearance of the campaign, as his side achieved promotion.
 He was definitely promoted to the B-side in July 2018, but only featured sparingly.

 On 31 January 2019, Martelo joined S.C.
 Braga on a six-month loan deal, and was assigned to the B-team in LigaPro.
 He made his professional debut on 19 April, replacing Denisson Silva in a 0–1 away loss against Varzim S.C.

 On 26 August 2020, Martelo signed a three-year deal with F.C.
 Paços de Ferreira.

 On 31 January 2021, Martelo moved to Spanish side Badajoz on a loan deal.

+On 9 September 2021, Paços de Ferreira loaned Martelo to Liga 3 club Amora.

+On 27 January 2022, Paços de Ferreira sent, for the second time that season, Martelo on loan to a Liga 3 club, this time São João de Ver.

+On 29 July 2022, it was reported that Martelo had terminated his contract with Paços de Ferreira by mutual agreement.

+On 2 August 2022, Martelo signed a one-year contract with recently-promoted to Liga 3 side Belenenses.
+That season, he helped the club finish runners-up, earning promotion to the Liga Portugal 2.

+On 13 July 2023, Irish club Sligo Rovers announced the signing of Martelo on a deal until the end of the 2023 season, with the option to extend the contract for a further year.
+Two days earlier, the striker had impressed on trial, in a friendly against Celtic B. He was handed the number 9 shirt.
+He was released by the club at the end of the season, after scoring 1 goal in 12 appearances.